Skip to content

 • the source service chooses which entities participate in Global Search

-• a document map defines how a source entity is transformed into a search document
+• a document map defines which fields are projected into the search document

-• the document map also defines which event triggers reindexing for that entity
+• the document map defines which event triggers reindexing for that entity

 • the source service registers that map in its module configuration through the client module API